microsoft/Git-Learning-Series/4-sync-to-cloud/README.md

 | ------------------------------- | ------------------------------- | ----------- |  -------------------------------------- |  -------------------------------------- |
 | Add your own project code to GitHub | Verify in the browser | 3 min |  How to create a new Git Repository on GitHub with Visual Studio | [Create a Git repo](https://learn.microsoft.com/en-us/visualstudio/version-control/git-create-repository?view=vs-2022) |

+## How’d it Go?
+Congratulations!
+You have successfully added your project to GitHub.
+Please take this quick [survey](https://aka.ms/vsgitlearn-1-survey) to give use your thoughts on this lesson & challenge!

 ## What’s next?
 Now that you know how to add your own code to GitHub, you can learn advanced more advanced Git topics like branching!
 Check the link below to learn more: